Christmas Photo Ideas to Make Your Holidays More Festive

 How can you master this?
 If you’re a beginner, you can start with autofocus.
 Make sure nothing is blocking your lens so that it focuses on the right thing.
 If you’re up for a challenge, go with manual focus.
 The more you use it, the easier it will be to take pictures that are always sharp and clear.

-2. Use Christmas Lights In The Dark
+2. Use Christmas Lights in the Dark

-Christmas lights are the perfect kind of artificial light for creative Christmas photography.
+Christmas lights are the perfect kind of artificial lighting for creative Christmas photography.
 You can use them to take family photos, self-portraits, and close-up photos of your Christmas decorations.
 In the dark, they turn into a completely different tool.
-String lights in the dark are ideal for taking moody photos that still have a festive twist.
+String lights in the dark are ideal for taking moody holiday photos that still have a festive twist.

 Use the technical tips in idea #1 to take sharp pictures in the dark.